Togoland campaign: Anglo–French preparations

 On 5 August, a day after Britain declared war on Germany, the Allies cut the German sea cables between Monrovia and Tenerife, leaving the radio station at Kamina the only connexion between the colony and Germany.
 The acting-Governor of Togoland, Doering sent a telegram to Robertson proposing neutrality, in accordance with articles X and XI of the Congo Act, which stated that colonies in the Congo Basin were to remain neutral in the event of a conflict in Europe.
 Doering also appealed for neutrality because of the economic interdependence of the West African colonies and their common interest in dominating local populations.
 On 6 August, the Cabinet in London refused the offer of neutrality.

 Bryant, on his own initiative, after hearing that the French in Dahomey wished to co-operate, sent Captain Barker and the District Commissioner of Keta to Doering, with a demand the surrender of the colony and gave him 24 hours to reply.
 The next morning the British intercepted a wireless message from Doering that he was withdrawing from the coast to Kamina and that Lomé would be surrendered if attacked.
 A similar proposal for neutrality from Doering had been received by the Governor of Dahomey, who took it for a declaration of war and ordered an invasion.
 A French contingency plan to seize Lomé and the coast had been drafted in ignorance of the wireless station at Kamina, only 60 km from the Dahomey border.

+British contingent

+The British raised about 1,285 troops during the campaign.
+The main column under Colonel Bryant included 558 soldiers, 3 guns and 2,000 carriers, Captain Elgee's column invading from the west was made up of 3 companies (c.
+480 troops) and Lieutenant Bellew's column in the north had 104 soldiers and armed police (20 mounted).
+Another 143 armed police were in assorted columns advancing into Togoland from the north and west.
+The British contingent amounted to 1,100 soldiers, 185 armed police and at least the 2,000 carriers in Col. Bryant's column.

+French contingent

+The French force comprised 1,265 troops of whom 618 soldiers formed the two main columns in the south, 250 men in Captain Marchand's column and 368 in Major Maroix's column that contained 360 carriers and two guns.
+In the north and north-east 92 armed police (gardes-de-cercle), 150 African auxiliaries and 405 African cavalry armed with lances, bows and rifles, invaded Togoland in another four columns.
+The Entente total for the campaign was c.
+2,550 infantry and cavalry with at least 2,360 carriers.